PySimpleGUI/PySimpleGUI/readme.md

 Python itself doesn't have a simple GUI solution... nor did the *many* GUI packages I tried.
 Most tried to do TOO MUCH, making it impossible for users to get started quickly.
 Others were just plain broken, requiring multiple files or other packages that were missing.

-The PySimpleGUI solution is focused on the ***developer***.
+The `PySimpleGUI` solution is focused on the ***developer***.
 How can the desired result be achieved in as little and as simple code as possible?
 This was the mantra used to create PySimpleGUI.
+How can it be done is a Python-like way?

 You can add a GUI to your command line with a single line of code.
 With 3 or 4 lines of code you can add a fully customized GUI.
-And for you Machine Learning folks out there, a **single line** progress meter call that you can drop into any loop.
+And for you Machine Learning folks out there, a **single line** progress meter call that you can drop into any loop to get a graphic like this one:

 ![progress meter 2](https://user-images.githubusercontent.com/13696193/42695896-a37eff5c-8684-11e8-8fbb-3d756655a44b.jpg)

- The customization is via the form/dialog box builder that enables users to experience all of the normal GUI widgets without having to write a lot of code.

     Features of PySimpleGUI include: